-In addition, Savoy serves as the organization’s champion for Physicians Health First -- an AAFP initiative created to help family physicians address burnout and find ways to improve their well-being.
+Savoy also serves as the organization’s champion for physician well-being.
+The programming and resources related to physician well-being include Physicians Health First -- an AAFP initiative created to help family physicians address burnout and find ways to improve their well-being.

 Savoy continues to serve as associate professor, Family & Community Medicine and Urban Bioethics & Population Health at Lewis Katz School of Medicine, Temple University in Philadelphia as well as adjunct associate professor at Maurice H. Kornberg School of Dentistry, Temple University.